Home

 Mint Engraver Christian Gobrecht first unveiled his Coronet design in 1838 on the new $10 gold eagle.
 The $5 half eagle and $2.50 quarter eagle were updated to match the Coronet style, in keeping with the Mint policy of uniformity across gold coinage face values.

-The Coronet design featured Miss Liberty facing left, wearing a small crown, or coronet, inscribed with the word LIBERTY.
-The thirteen stars around the edge represent the original American colonies.
 The reverse is dominated by an eagle with a shield covering its chest and greatly resembles the work of former Engraver John Reich, first released in 1807.
 The eagle carries an olive branch and three arrows to symbolize both peace and military readiness.

-Coronet Quarter Eagle Specifications
+Coronet $2.50 Quarter Eagle Gold coin

 Coin Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.

 The 1854-S is another legendary rarity.
-Only 246 of them were made at the San Francisco branch mint during its first year of operation.
+Only 246 of them were made at the San Francisco branch mint, during its first year of operation.
 It is the lowest mintage of any quarter eagle intended for circulation.
 An 1854-S graded as XF-45 sold for $345,000 in February 2007.

 Not all of the key date Coronet Quarter eagles are out of sight, however.
 Anything from either the Charlotte or Dahlonega mints will always excite serious collectors, and are well worth their cost.
 Also, some of the lowest mintages recorded in the 68 year run of the Coronet Quarter Eagles are with the 1864, 1865, and 1875 editions.
 Surprisingly, this trio has been stagnant the last 15 years or so, defying their stellar growth patterns of previous decades.
 Perhaps they are overdue for some powerful upward adjustments.